akarsh-prabhakara/akarsh-prabhakara.github.io/_pages/about.md

     title: "Platypus - Low power tags for micro-crack monitoring on bridges"
 ---

 I am an incoming assistant professor in CS at University of Wisconsin-Madison starting Jan 2025.
 Currently, I am a Ph.D. candidate in ECE at Carnegie Mellon University.
-I am coadvised by [Prof. Anthony Rowe](https://users.ece.cmu.edu/~agr) and [Prof. Swarun Kumar](http://www.andrew.cmu.edu/user/swarunk/index.html).

 My research interests broadly lie in wireless systems and cyber-physical systems.
 My goal is to build wireless systems that perceive and communicate with high fidelity unlocking new application potentials.
 Currently, I am interested in the following themes:
 {: style="text-align: justify;"}